colindean/talks/document_workflow/document_workflow.md

 I've been involved in Meta Mesh since its humble beginnings as a bunch of twentysomethings trying to build a city-wide mesh network.

-In 2020, we're actually kinda getting there as we pivot to being a non-profit Wireless ISP.
+In 2022, we've really become the non-profit Wireless ISP toward which we pivoted in 2020, with more than three dozen households online and rolling out to approximately a dozen per month at our current staffing.

 :::